Generation Investment Management

 - PAI E4: Investments in companies without carbon emission reduction initiatives

 - This PAI strictly requires portfolio companies to have initiatives “aimed at aligning with the Paris Agreement”.
-For all companies, Generation has applied its own analysis and conservatively interpreted this metric to include only company initiatives that are explicitly aligned to the Paris Agreement.
+For private markets companies, Generation has applied its own analysis and conservatively interpreted this metric to include only company initiatives that are explicitly aligned to the Paris Agreement.
 In practice, this means that only companies that have committed to set, or have had verified, a Science Based Target with the Science Based Targets initiative, or are participating in The Climate Pledge, are deemed to have initiatives aimed at aligning with the Paris Agreement.
 This may result in slightly lower alignment than a more expansive interpretation of what constitutes alignment with the Paris Agreement would have.
+For public markets, a third party provider has been used that assesses this PAI using Implied Temperature Rise assessment.

 - PAI E14: Natural species and protected areas, Metric (2) Share of investments in investee companies without a biodiversity protection policy covering operational sites owned, leased, managed in, or adjacent to, a protected area or an area of high biodiversity value outside protected areas.